2xSamurai/ng-cordova-oauth/README.md

-This is a stripepd down version of https://github.com/nraboy/ng-cordova-oauth/ with only instagram login.
+This is a stripped down version of https://github.com/nraboy/ng-cordova-oauth/ with only instagram login.